Helanwang/brookingsHelan/README.md

   Snapshots available, but URLs are often outdated or irrelevant for scraping.
 - **LexisNexis:**
   University LexisNexis does not include Brookings.
 Awaiting potential Stanford access.
-- **✅ Google Search API:**
+- **Google Search API:**
   Free trial allows scraping up to 100 URLs with year-based filters.
 Additional scraping requires payment and further testing.

-🚀 Next Steps
+🚀 Next Steps:
-Explore Google Search API for feasible extended scraping.
+- Explore Google Search API for feasible extended scraping.
 ---

 Written by: